Nurfitriyana Saiman

-Nurfitriyana Saiman-Lantang (born March 7, 1962) is a retired Indonesian archer.
+Nurfitriyana Saiman-Lantang (born March 7, 1962) is a retired Indonesian archer who became a coach after retiring as a player.
 Together with Lilies Handayani and Kusuma Wardhani she won a team silver medal at the 1988 Olympics, bringing the first ever Olympic medal to Indonesia.
-She also competed in the individual and team events at the 1992 and 1996 Olympics with the best individual result of ninth place in 1988.
-In the 1980s, Saiman won multiple medals in individual recurve events at the Southeast Asian Games.
+She also competed in the individual and team events at the 1992 and 1996 Olympics; her best individual result was a ninth place finish in 1988.
+In the 1980s, Saiman won multiple medals in individual recurve events at the SEA Games.
 After retiring from competitions she worked as a coach and prepared the national archery team for the 2016 Olympics.